hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 * Please copy and paste the above into a command line document called animal_observations.txt.

-So let's say that we want to know how many dates a couger was observed at any of the parks.
+So let's say that we want to know how many dates a cougar was observed at any of the parks.
 We can easily use `grep` for that:

 ```bash
 grep "cougar" animal_observations.txt